 I haven’t been cooking much over the past nine months.
 First I was really sick in the beginning of my pregnancy.
 Then I was really tired in the middle of my pregnancy.
 And then I spent almost two months at the hospital with the baby.
 Once she improved significantly and I realized that it was only a matter of days before we were discharged home, I started worrying about food.
 Will I be able to cook?
 What will I be eating?
 How will I handle life at home with the baby?
 I googled how to cook with a baby, but didn’t find a lot of information.
 This is when I realized that my “no-recipe recipes” are actually something that could be helpful for a new mom.
 So, I’m starting a new series on my blog for “mom recipes” that are easy and quick.
 At least I hope it’ll be a series because I still will need to photograph the food and I don’t know if I’m going to have time.

-I'll start this with a really Quick 15 Minute Blue Cheese and Pesto Pasta dish.
+I’ll start this with a really Quick 15 Minute Blue Cheese and Pesto Pasta dish.
 The longest step in the recipe is boiling water for pasta and actually cooking pasta.
 The rest is super easy, quick, and requires very few bowls, so cleanup is a breeze as well.
-While pasta is cooking, throw a handful of fresh herbs (I made this with dill and parsley and I'm sure it'll be delicious with basil or cilantro too) into a mini food processor, add another handful of pecans (or use some other nuts like walnuts or hazelnuts), one garlic clove, a few glugs of olive oil and a big pinch of salt.
-Process until it's finely chopped, but don't make it too smooth.
+While pasta is cooking, throw a handful of fresh herbs (I made this with dill and parsley and I’m sure it’ll be delicious with basil or cilantro too) into a mini food processor, add another handful of pecans (or use some other nuts like walnuts or hazelnuts), one garlic clove, a few glugs of olive oil and a big pinch of salt.
+Process until it’s finely chopped, but don’t make it too smooth.
 You want some texture in this recipe.
 Once pasta is cooked, drain it reserving a cup of cooking water.
 Add pesto and blue cheese to pasta and mix.
 Pasta cooking water melts the cheese and coats pasta, making it creamier.
-I usually reserve a cup but don't add it all.
+I usually reserve a cup but don’t add it all.
 I add a few pours at a time and mix until I see that the pasta glistens and no longer dry.
 Serve with more olive oil or red chili flakes and some parmesan cheese.
 Quick 15 Minute Blue Cheese and Pesto Pasta takes only, well, 15 minutes to make as the title suggests and only one food processor and pot to wash.
 If this is not the ideal mom recipe then I don’t know what is.
 But the best part is that it’s delicious enough that you can serve it for a weekend dinner too!

 Quick 15 Minute Blue Cheese and Pesto Pasta